 - What is the relationship between economic development and international trade?

 - What are the advantages and disadvantages of international organizations in regulating international economic relations?

-Deadlines: Proposals for individual presentations, panels, and roundtable discussions are due August 31, 2020.
-All individual presenters and panel presenters will be required to submit completed papers by November 20, 2020 (two weeks prior to the conference date).
-Moderated roundtable discussion participants do not need to submit a paper.
+Deadlines: Proposals for individual presentations, panels, and roundtable discussions are due August 31, 2021.
+All presenters will be required to submit completed papers or posters by November 19, 2021 (two weeks prior to the conference date).
+Posters should be attached as a .jpg, .png, or .pdf file.

-More Information: The conference is hosted by the Saint Anselm College Center for Ethics in Business and Governance and supported by our partners at the University of Vienna and the St. Andrews Centre for Responsible Banking & Finance.
-For more information on the conference, please see the Saint Anselm College Center for Ethics in Business and Governancewebsite.
+More Information: The conference is hosted by the Saint Anselm College Center for Ethics in Society and supported by our partners at the University of Vienna and the St. Andrews Centre for Responsible Banking & Finance.
+For more information on the conference, please see the Saint Anselm College Center for Ethics in Society website (www.anselm.edu/ethics).